Table of contents

 Determine your goals

 The first thing you need to determine is why you want to change the price of your products in the first place.
 Is there a good reason for that?
 Some e-commerce entrepreneurs raise the prices only because they want to earn more.
 Wanting a better profit margin is a perfectly acceptable reason, but it can’t be the only one, especially not in a highly competitive space.

-Raising prices only because of profit, without any added value or a valid reason, often won’t end in a result you will like.
+Raising prices only because of profit, without any added value or a valid reason, often won’t end as a result you will like.

 Now that you have your “when” and “why”, the next question is – “which prices should I change?”

 Many business owners think that a simple “A/B price testing strategy” is all they need.
 However, this method is risky and we will touch on the reasons why towards the end of the article.

 Instead, you can test the waters using similar group products as a sample.

 Let’s say that you need to raise the price of your high-selling product.
 Logically, this is a risky move because it can reduce the number of buyers.
 In this case, you will have to think “out-of-the-box”.